pyeventsourcing/eventsourcing-eventstoredb/README.md

 materialised view "read model", first define an interface for the materialised view using the `TrackingRecorder` class from the `eventsourcing` library.

-The example below defines methods to counts dogs and tricks for the `TrainingSchool` application
+The example below defines methods to count dogs and tricks for the `TrainingSchool` application

 ```python